Introduction to Aphasia

 Aphasia is a communication disorder that affects one’s ability to understand and/or express speech and language.
 It does not affect one’s intelligence.

 Aphasia is always secondary to a brain injury (e.g. trauma or stroke) of some kind and is not genetic in nature.
 Depending on the region of the brain that is impacted, it can affect each person in different ways.
 Most often, aphasia affects the left hemisphere of the brain.
-Our left hemisphere houses the centers that help us understand and express speech and language.
+The brain's left hemisphere houses the centers that help us understand and express speech and language.

 According to Hinkley (2020), one of the most important steps in treatment when you are working with an individual with aphasia is that they receive adequate information about what aphasia is.
 It seems pretty basic, but providing the client and caregiver(s) education regarding their aphasia diagnosis is key for general understanding, advocacy, and expectations for treatment.
 Speaking of caregivers, family members of the client should also be included in the rehabilitation process.
 Caregiver/family cooperation increases the success of communication partner training (CPT) in the future.
 CPT is shown to increase activities and life participation.
-Lastly, it is important that once a client leaves treatment that they have a means to communicate or have a plan outlining their goals for future communication.
+Lastly, it is important that once a client leaves treatment they have a means to communicate or have a plan outlining their goals for future communication.

 Creating goals for the treatment of aphasia should take this key information into consideration.
 Below, we have outlined how to write aphasia goals and provided examples of what goals may look like.